xano-inc/js-sdk/README.md

 the hood the SDK uses [Axios](https://github.com/axios/axios) which is not only supported by all modern browsers but allows us to be compatible with NodeJS as well.

 Questions, comments or suggestions?
-Join us in the [Xano Builders Slack](https://join.slack.com/t/xanobuilders/shared_invite/zt-1i9p6s1on-XIAP6ezx2nBFB8FpR7OWuA)
+Join the #js-sdk channel in the [Xano Builders Slack](https://join.slack.com/t/xanobuilders/shared_invite/zt-1i9p6s1on-XIAP6ezx2nBFB8FpR7OWuA)

 [![npm version](https://img.shields.io/npm/v/@xano/js-sdk.svg?style=flat-square)](https://www.npmjs.com/package/@xano/js-sdk)